 - Less use of artificial oxytocin and possibly shorter labors

 - Lower rates of episiotomy

-- Possibly lower rates of 3rd or 4th degree tears
+- Possibly lower rates of severe tears (3rd or 4th degree), especially in high-episiotomy settings

 - Possibly lower rates of postpartum hemorrhage

 It is not clear if waterbirth provides any health benefits to newborns.
 The studies we have are complicated by the fact that care providers help some mothers out of the pool for medical reasons—leaving the more straightforward births to take place in the water.

 - We need more research evidence on waterbirth, so this makes it more difficult to make a truly informed choice.

 - There may be a higher rate of mild labial tears from waterbirth in low-episiotomy environments such as homes and birth centers